HP Smart Array 410i as HBA

 We are about to PATCH the Linux KERNEL!

 It's possible to use RAID controllers to set up 4 raid0 disks, but some cards need HP's tools/licenses to do so.
-It will work, but there is some issues, and that's why everyone is saying don't do it.
+It will work, but there are some issues, and that's why everyone is saying don't do it.

 You also need to know how to set up your BIOS and RAID bios.